High Sparrow

 TV series Game of Thrones: Season 5 | 6

-The current High Septon, nicknamed the High Sparrow by the fool Moon Boy, is a leading member of the sparrows, a sect of the Faith of the Seven.
-His real name is unknown.
+The High Sparrow, so named by the fool Moon Boy after his election to High Septon, is a leading member of the sparrows, a sect of the Faith of the Seven.
+The septon's real name is unknown.

-In the television adaptation Game of Thrones, he is portrayed by Jonathan Pryce.[2]
+In the television adaptation Game of Thrones, the High Sparrow is portrayed by Jonathan Pryce.[2]

 Appearance and Character

-Unlike previous High Septons, he does not wear rich robes or elaborate crowns of crystal and spun gold.
-Instead, he wears a simple undyed wool tunic that goes to his ankles.[3][4]
+The man wears a threadbare septon's robe and crystal on a thong about his neck.[3]
+After becoming High Septon, he does not wear the rich robes or elaborate crowns of crystal and spun gold of his predecessors.
+Instead, he wears a simple undyed wool tunic that goes to his ankles.[4][5]

 History